Should I Consolidate My Student Loans?

 You can’t include any private student loans in your Direct Consolidation Loan, though, so you may still end up owing loan payments to multiple servicers if you have private loans.

-Student loan refinancing, also called private student loan consolidation, on the other hand, allows you to combine multiple federal and/or private student loans into one new private loan.
-Like with a Direct Consolidation Loan, you’ll have one new loan to pay instead of making multiple payments with different loan servicers.
+Student loan refinancing, also called private student loan consolidation, allows you to combine multiple federal and private student loans into one new private loan.
+Like with a Direct Consolidation Loan, you’ll have one new loan to pay instead of several.

-However, if you pay off federal student loans with a new refinance loan, you’re giving up important protections only federal loans have.
-There will be no more opportunity for Public Service Loan Forgiveness or income-driven repayment plans, and if you need to pause payments on your loans, your options for forbearance or deferment will likely be much more limited.
+There will be no more opportunity for Public Service Loan Forgiveness or income-driven repayment plans, and if you need to pause payments on your loans, your options for forbearance or deferment will depend entirely on the lender you’ve chosen.

-Unlike a Direct Consolidation Loan, a private consolidation loan allows you to change your interest rate.
+However, unlike a Direct Consolidation Loan, a private consolidation loan does allow you to change your interest rate.
 Typically, it only makes sense to refinance if you are eligible for a lower interest rate which will require you to have a good credit score and repayment history.

 When to Consolidate Student Loans